itscomputers/number-theory-for-programmers/src/sections/greatest_common_divisor.md

    \\( \vert b \vert \\).
 In addition, since \\( b \\) divides \\( a \\), we
    know that \\( \vert b \vert \\) divides \\( a \\), which proves that
    \\( \gcd(a, b) = \vert b \vert \\).

+4. In the course of proving [proposition 4](#division-algorithm-and-gcd), we noted that the set of common divisors of \\( a, b \\) is equal to the set of common divisors of \\( b, r \\) if \\( a = qb + r \\).
+Repeating the division algorithm as we do in the Euclidean algorithm, we eventually find that the common divisors of two integers is equal to the set of divisors of their gcd and zero.
+This proves that each common divisor divides the greatest common divisor.

 </div>